MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

         I opened the application in the browser at http://localhost:5000.
 I was able to login as Ni Kang and navigate to the My Documents page.
 However, I encountered an issue where the application appears unresponsive with a "Loading documents..." message displayed in the UI.
 When I select the Upload Document button, nothing happens.
 I also tried logging out, but the application remains unresponsive and none of the buttons work.
 Can you help me troubleshoot this issue?
         ```

     When you report an issue, GitHub Copilot uses the information you provided to begin debugging.
 A detailed description, including what is working, helps GitHub Copilot understand the problem better.
-GitHub Copilot may need additional details, such as error messages to resolve some issues.
-Provide any additional information requested by GitHub Copilot to help diagnose the problem.
+GitHub Copilot may need additional details, such as specific error messages to resolve some issues.
+Provide any additional information requested by GitHub Copilot to help diagnose (and resolve) the problem.

-    Provide assistance as required until the issue is resolved.
+    Continue to provide assistance until the issue is resolved.
 Once the issue is resolved, GitHub Copilot should ask you to resume manual testing.

-1. Continue the implement workflow until all tasks required for the MVP application are complete.
+1. Continue with the implement workflow until all tasks required for the MVP application are complete.

+    GitHub Copilot should notify in the Chat view when the MVP implementation is complete.

 1. Review and accept all changes made to the project files.

-    For this lab exercise, it's okay to accept all changes made by GitHub Copilot without detailed review.
+    For this lab exercise, it's okay to accept all changes made by GitHub Copilot without a detailed review.
 However, in a production environment, it's important to review all code changes carefully to ensure they meet quality standards and align with project requirements.

-1. Verify that users can upload and view their documents.

-    Use Visual Studio Code to run the application, and then manually test the document upload functionality to ensure it works as expected.
+1. Take a few minutes to verify the acceptance scenarios for the MVP application.

+    You can find the acceptance scenarios in the spec.md file.
+The acceptance scenarios listed under the **User Scenarios & Testing** section.
+The MVP application is usually associated with the first user story (US1) in the spec.md file.

-    > **NOTE**: You can ask GitHub Copilot for the steps required to perform manual testing of your MVP implementation.
-For example, you might enter the following prompt in the Chat view:
+    You can also ask GitHub Copilot for the steps required to perform manual testing of your MVP implementation.
+For example, you could enter the following prompt in the Chat view:

     ```plaintext
-    Can you provide the steps required to manually test the document upload functionality for the MVP implementation?
+    Can you provide the steps required to manually test the MVP implementation?
     ```

+    Use Visual Studio Code to run the application, and then manually test the document upload and management functionality to ensure that it works as expected.

-    Use the following steps to manually test the document upload functionality:
+    For example, you can use the following steps to manually test document upload functionality:

     1. Navigate to http://localhost:5000
     1. Log in as Ni Kang (Employee).